samh/nix-config/README.md

 ### Remote Builds
-I haven't found a remote management solution that I like yet, so I'm using plain `ssh` for now with a simple wrapper script:
+I haven't found a remote management solution that I like yet, so I'm using plain `ssh` for now with a simple wrapper script, which runs from each machine's subdirectory:

 ```shell
 ./hosts/yoshi/nixos-rebuild.sh boot
 ```

+This has the advantage of being able to use `nh` to get nice-looking output.

 ## Source Layout